-A warrant for arrest can come in many different forms, and for various reasons.
+A warrant for arrest or a warrant to appear in court can come in many different forms, and for various reasons.
 Police in Western Australia can make an arrest with or without one.
 And while most arrests happen in the spur of the moment and with no warrant on hand, a Justice of the Peace can issue a warrant for the arrest of someone whether they know about it or not.
+Magistrates can also issue an arrest warrant for failure to appear in court, but more on that below.

 If you are presented with a warrant for your arrest, it’s important to know your rights: get in contact with a qualified criminal defence lawyer immediately.